tus/tus-resumable-upload-protocol/protocol.md

 requests.
 It indicates whether the upload is either a partial or final upload.
 If the upload is a partial one, the header value MUST be `partial`.
-In the case of a final upload, its value MUST be `final` followed by a semicolon and a whitespace-separated list of partial upload URLs that will be concatenated.
-The partial uploads URLs MAY be absolute or relative and MUST NOT contain whitespace as defined in [RFC 3986](https://tools.ietf.org/html/rfc3986).
+In the case of a final upload, its value MUST be `final` followed by a semicolon and a space-separated list of partial upload URLs that will be concatenated.
+The partial uploads URLs MAY be absolute or relative and MUST NOT contain space as defined in [RFC 3986](https://tools.ietf.org/html/rfc3986).

 #### Example